 “What type of guardianship or conservatorship is appropriate in this circumstance?”

 Fourth, if it can be established that the loved one is in fact incapacitated the petitioner must determine which type of guardianship or conservatorship is most appropriate.
 There are several types of guardianships and conservatorships.
-Each is used to assist an individual living with a particular set of circumstances and allows for long or short-term appointments.
+Each type assists an individual living with a set of circumstances and allows for long or short-term appointments.
 A petitioner may seek to be a temporary guardian which includes a 21-day emergency guardian, a health care guardian for as long as 90 days, or a provisional guardian for as long as 6 months.
-A petitioner may also seek to be a permanent guardian, a permanent general conservator or permanent limited conservator.
-Factors such as your loved one’s degree of incapacity, financial and real property circumstances and the degree to which a guardian must commit time and resources helps define which type of guardianship or conservatorship is appropriate.
+A petitioner may also seek to be a permanent guardian, a permanent general conservator, or permanent limited conservator.
+Factors such as your loved one’s degree of incapacity, financial and real property circumstances, and the degree to which a guardian must commit time and resources help define which type of guardianship or conservatorship is appropriate.

-Understandably, your loved one will be anxious due to the stress associated with a judicial proceeding and what can often be perceived as a loss of independence.
-Upon reviewing your petition the Court will schedule a hearing approximately one month after filing.
+Understandably, your family member will be anxious due to the stress of a judicial proceeding.
+Furthermore, this process can be a loss of independence.
+Upon reviewing your petition, the Court will schedule a hearing approximately one month after filing.
 You should attempt to prepare your loved one as soon as possible upon being notified of the hearing date.
-An adult other than the petitioner must serve your loved one with Notice of the Initial Hearing and the petition at least 14 days before the hearing.
+An adult other than the petitioner must serve your loved one with Notice of the Initial Hearing.
+This petition must be given at least 14 days before the hearing.